 2. Are Any Systemic “Gaps” Identified and Bridged?

-To complicate matters further, there can be several different software systems in place that may not play nice with each other.
+To complicate matters further, several different software systems in place may not play nicely with each other.
 For example, the sales system may not “talk” to production planning.
 Planning may not work well with procurement or inventory management.
+In other words, one hand may not know what the other is doing.
+Process handoffs from one department to the next may lack efficiency and significantly waste time and resources.

-Uncovering these gaps in your MOS and bridging them is vital to improving performance.
+Uncovering these gaps in your Management Operating System (MOS) and bridging them is vital to improving performance.
 These “in-between” areas are often where substantial amounts of productivity are lost.
 Therefore, it is essential to bring them out into the light of day and identify how they impact productivity.

 3. Is Your Organization Actually Open to Change?